zwplayer Subtitle Usage Guide

 • JSON: zwplayer custom format

-• SRT: Format used by most video sites
+• SRT: Format adopted by most video sites

 • BCC: Bilibili subtitle format (JSON format)